Loren Duggan on Congress’s Return From Recess with Federal News Radio

 Loren Duggan Looks Ahead to Mueller Testimony with Federal Network

 Government Editorial Director Loren Duggan looks ahead to Robert Mueller’s testimony and other key happenings on Capitol Hill this week on Federal Drive with Tom Temin.

 Alex Ruoff on Health Care Legislation with Radio

-Government Health Care Reporter Alex Ruoff shared his insights on on the first significant piece of health care legislation, which could reach the Senate floor later this month.
+Government Health Care Reporter Alex Ruoff shared his insights on Surveillance on the first significant piece of health care legislation, which could reach the Senate floor later this month.
 The bill proposes to stop surprise medical bills and raise the age to buy tobacco and vaping products to 21.

 Ben Penn on Secretary Acosta’s Tenure on All Things Considered

 Law Labor Reporter Ben Penn appeared on NPR’s All Things Considered to discuss Secretary Acosta’s tenure at the Department of Labor in the wake of his announcement of his upcoming resignation.